It is a type of tumor that arises from the peripheral nervous system (part of the nervous system outside the brain and spinal cord ).

-Blood pressure medications can cause an excessively low blood pressure that causes fainting and dizziness, especially when standing.
+Blood pressure medications can cause external blood pressure that causes fainting and dizziness, especially when standing.

-Some of the medications can also cause a stuffy nose and coldness in the hands and feet.
+Some medications can also cause a stuffy nose and coldness in the hands and feet.
 In men, phenoxybenzamine can cause absent ejaculation.

 What are the long-term implications of paragangliomas?

 Paragangliomas are usually slow-growing tumors.
-The outcome depends on how far the tumor has spread, but patients with treatment may live many years beyond their original diagnosis.
+The outcome depends on how far cancer has spread, but patients with treatment may live many years beyond their original diagnosis.

 Alternative names for paraganglioma